AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Projects.jsx.md

     • Show inline error message if form submission fails
 - Empty:
     • If `projects` is empty after loading, show “No projects yet—add your first above.”
+- The “Add Project” form no longer always shows — it’s toggled

 ===============================================================================